unoplatform/uno.extensions/doc/Learn/Http/HowTo-Kiota.md

 ---
 uid: Uno.Extensions.Http.HowToKiota
 ---
-# How-To: Quickly Kiota Client for an API
+# How-To: Quickly create and register a Kiota Client for an API

 When working with APIs in your application, having a strongly-typed client can simplify communication and reduce boilerplate code. **Kiota** is a tool that generates strongly-typed API clients from Swagger/OpenAPI definitions.
 With Uno.Extensions, you can easily register and use Kiota clients in your Uno Platform app without additional setup.